 4. Grips For Leica Q2

-There are a few different grip enhancements you can use with the Leica Q2.
-Thumb grips, or thumb rests, and handgrips.
+You can use a few different grip enhancements with the Leica Q2: thumb grips, thumb rests, and handgrips.

 Leica Q2 Thumb Grips